Egypt: Train accident north of Cairo injures more than 100 | DW | 18.04.2021

-A passenger train derailed just north of the Egyptian capital, Cairo, leaving more than 100 people injured, authorities said on Sunday
+A passenger train derailed just north of the Egyptian capital Cairo on Saturday, leaving more than 100 people injured.

-The Reuters and DPA news agencies quoted officials from the country's health ministry and the province of Qalyubia.

 Al-Arabiya, a Saudi-based broadcaster, reported earlier that at least eight people have died, but there has been no official confirmation of the death toll.

-It had been set to travel to the northeast city of Mansoura, all three media outlets reported.
+The train was set to travel to the northeast city of Mansoura.

-Egypt’s health minister, Hala Zayed, is heading to the area, according to local reports.
+Egypt’s health minister, Hala Zayed, was heading to the area, according to local reports.

 A video on social media purported to show the train lying on its side and widespread debris.
 This footage has not been independently verified by DW.